 - Option 1: Bus tour of Danville’s historic districts focusing on the tobacco warehouse district, sites important to the Civil Rights Movement in Danville, Millionaire’s Row, the Old West End and Main Street.
 (50 people max, pre-registration required)

-- Option 2: Self-guided walking tour of the Tobacco Warehouse District.
+- Option 2: Walking tour of the Tobacco Warehouse District.

 4:30 PM – 6:00 PM: Evening Reception and Preservation Pitch Winner Announcement